CloudIke/Cloudike/README.md

 - 📫 How to reach me **oansah.isaac@gmail.com**

-- ⚡ Fun fact **Cloud engineer by day, plantain farmer by night.
+- ⚡ Fun fact **Cloud engineer by day, plantain farmer on the weekends.
 Need help with either?
 I'm your guy**

 <h3 align="left">Connect with me:</h3>
 <p align="left">